raghavm1/d4l-task/README.md

 ## Why a REST API?

 As I was solving this problem, I realised how in a proper setting this can be advantageous as a REST API.
-Any kind of a frontend - be it a web app or a mobile app can utilise it.
+Any kind of a frontend - be it a web app or a mobile app can be easily created and this API can be utilised to complete a fullstack application.
 Also, I added functionality to various endpoints via URL params because while I did my testing and debugging using Postman, this API can be used from any browser.

+Apart from the requirements, I have added some extra endpoints like adding and removing doctor/patient details, since I could see the benefits of MVC in easily implementing it (separation of concerns and modularity make adding/removing/debugging features easy), and thought this would be a good exercise for me to apply it and learn more.

 ## Q1.
 Entities and Relations